MaspTestTeam/TestAutomation/README.md

 6. Note: Screenshots will be saved to evidence/screenshots/OSS/Payments and look like the example below.
 ![OSS_Payment_Screenshot_Example](assets/OSS_payment_screenshot_example.PNG)

-## Taking Screenshots
-Currently, you can take a screenshot in the payment and registrations scripts only.
-Returns are a work in progress but will follow the same principles and structure.
-To take a screenshot of your final payment/return/registration reference all you need to do it set the takeScreenShot variable to true.
-By default, these variables are false which will prevent unnecessary extra files being added.
-All screenshots are saved to the screenshot folders within evidence/screenshots.

 ## Editing the scripts
 Once the project is set up you can create accounts you are free to use the project how you want.
 You can create a new script or edit ones already there.